Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom represents what you cannot confront or are hiding from yourself.
+Click for DetailsThe top right card represents the second possible outcome.
 Six of Wands (Victory), when reversed: Arrogance and dangerous overconfidence as the result of a past success.
 Impudence and false pride in meaningless achievements.
 Fear of failure coupled with false hopes.
 Frustration over indefinite delays and motion without progress.